jimjibone/naggie.github.com/ideas.md

-litter profile with logos from products, uni, companies, used and created closure compiler for js:https://github.com/jareiko/TriggerRallyOE/blob/master/compile-closure.sh print media support (CV ETC, header, title, no decor) then use to make CV if hostname does not equal cb, phone home to less.css make file for CSS and JS
+litter profile with logos from products, uni, companies, used and created closure compiler for js:https://github.com/jareiko/TriggerRallyOE/blob/master/compile-closure.sh print media support (CV ETC, header, title, no decor) then use to make CV data-url as before, but also link in documen if hostname does not equal cb, phone home to less.css make file for CSS and JS